sadikmahedi88/Xbox-Checker/README.md

 urllib3
 ```

-The script auto‑installs missing modules, but manual install is recommended.
+💡 The script will auto‑install missing modules on first run, but manual installation is recommended.

 ---